Learn How To Play Respect

-In the step by step course, I’ll first take you through how to create a guitar part for each section of the song, all over the neck.
+Before we learn the actual sax solo, I’ll first take you through how to create a guitar part for each section of the song, all over the neck.

 It also means you’ll get great at writing parts for original songs as you’re always exploring the neck to find new parts.